-You may have been tryng to view an image and gotten an error that says the image cannot be displayed.
-On investigating further, you found that the image in question is in a strange format called CR3 and now you are wondering what that is and how to view or convert CR3 to JPG or a common image file format like PNG or GIF.
+You may have been trying to view an image and got an error that says the image cannot be displayed.
+On investigating further, you found that the image in question is in a strange format called CR3, and now you are wondering what that is and how to view or convert CR3 to JPG or a common image file format like PNG or GIF.

 This easy guide explains what CR3 files are, how to open them, and how to save or convert them to a more popular image format like JPG, DNG, PNG, and others.

 What is a CR3 file?